jhumelsine/jhumelsine.github.io/_posts/2024-04-10-interpreter-design-pattern-implementation.md

 ## Rational Test and Implementation
 I will layer in `Rational` behaviors using [Test-Driven Development](https://en.wikipedia.org/wiki/Test-driven_development) techniques.
 I will introduce failing tests first and then update the implementation so that they all pass.

-NOTE: I will not be testing too edge cases for two reasons:
+NOTE: I will not be testing all edge cases for two reasons:
 * The parser should only return valid Strings.
 * I want to keep the implementation as tight as possible.
 If this were for production, then I’d probably do more validation checking.

 ### Implement Rationals as Integers
 We want `Rational`s as Integers.

+I can inject `null` for the `Context`, since `Rational` doesn't reference it.
+If it did, then the test would throw a `NullPointerException` and I'd know that I would need to provide an object.

 Test:
 ```java